allen-cell-animated/timelapse-colorizer/README.md

 ## Installation

 Installing is optional!
-You can use the [hosted version of Nucmorph Colorizer](https://dev-aics-dtp-001.int.allencell.org/nucmorph-colorizer/dist/index.html) to access our existing HTTPS-hosted datasets without installing the project.
+You can use the [hosted version of Timelapse Feature Explorer](https://timelapse.allencell.org) to access our existing HTTPS-hosted datasets without installing the project.

 **Prerequisites:**